 31 Dec “Should We Have a First Look”?
 The Pros and Pros

-At Sean Lara Photography, we always recommend having a “First Look” on the day of the wedding with you and your significant other.
-If you are dead set on seeing each other for the first time during the Ceremony, we totally support it, however if you’re on the fence or not quite sure what the benefits of seeing each other before-hand are, hopefully you’ll find this info useful on our stance regarding the “First Look”.
+I always recommend having a “First Look” on the day of the wedding with you and your significant other.
+If you are dead set on seeing each other for the first time during the Ceremony, I totally support it, however if you’re on the fence or not quite sure what the benefits of seeing each other before-hand are, hopefully you’ll find this info useful regarding the “First Look”.

 What is a First Look?